 CBG stands for cannabigerol, one of over 100 compounds identified in cannabis plants.

 CBG was first synthesized in 1964, and since then, it has been highlighted by numerous studies for its potential health benefits.
 Although research into CBG is still at a preclinical stage, current findings suggest that this compound holds strong therapeutic potential.

 CBG’s ability to alleviate pain may be more potent than that of THC — without getting you high.
-It also has antidepressant, antibacterial, and anti-cancer properties.
+It also has antidepressant, antibacterial, anti-cancer properties, and boosts energy level.